0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 Tensions with China are rising: China implementing export controls on rare earths/silver, US banning chip sales and seizing Venezuelan oil tankers bound for China (squeezing them out of Latam oil and metals?).
 Could this signal a bifurcation between East/West?
 We could be viewing the
 **re-monetisation of Gold** prior to the return to a multipolar world - in which case this could be the **new normal**, rather than a price spike.
-Not adding here but very happy to hold for now.
+Not adding here, but very happy to continue to hold.

 ### Japan